 - 1. The calendar year; - 2.
 Any fixed 12-month "leave year," such as a fiscal year or a year starting on an employee's "anniversary date"; - 3.
-The 12-month period measured forward from the date any employee's first FMLA i.
-Military Caregiver Leave

-- leave begins; or - 4.
+The 12-month period measured forward from the date any employee's first FMLA leave begins; or - 4.
 A "rolling" 12-month period measured backward from the date an employee uses any FMLA leave.